 It turns out that legacy systems are often interesting when you look at them.
 There’s an interesting summary of the various numbers you’d find on a boarding pass here.

 The e-ticket system is an outgrowth of SABRE.
 There’s a whole system of locator numbers (six alphabetical characters, such as IXYDBY).
+There are a number of other related and interesting concepts, such as the Passenger Name Record.

-On American airlines, a seat upgrade might look something like this: 001 0629 793337 (spaces added).
+On American Airlines, a seat upgrade might look something like this: 001 0629 793337 (spaces added).

 Let’s break it down: